GDPR for Marketing: The Definitive Guide for 2018

 - Start auditing your mailing list now.
 According to a new study by W8 data, up to 75% of marketing databases will become obsolete by 25th May, 2018 and only 25% of existing customer data meets GDPR requirements.
 Therefore, remove anyone where you do not have a record of their opt-in.
 For new subscribers, make sure that the potential subscriber confirms that he or she wants to join your mailing list by sending an automated email to confirm the subscription.

 - Review the way you’re currently collecting personal data.
 Are you still buying mailing lists?
 If so, now might be the time to start fresh with a new mailing list.
-While that might be a terrifying prospect for some, you’re then guaranteed with a list of engaged and interested readers.
+In the UK, pub chain JD Whetherspoon took the unprecedented step of deleting their entire email marketing database (more than 650,000 email addresses).
+In a letter from their CEO (shown below), John Hutson informed customers that all customer emails will be securely deleted.
+While that might be a terrifying prospect for some, it’s something to consider as you will then guaranteed with a list of engaged and interested readers.

 - Do you create content that is tailored to your potential customers?
 Invest in a content marketing strategy by creating white papers, guides and eBooks that visitors can access and download in exchange for them sharing their contact information.